Imaginus02/Musicca-mockup/presentation/slides.md

 To put this principles in practice, you can do the exercise proposed in the directory `./exercise`.
-You will find the instructions in the document `./exercise/instructions.md`
+You will find the instructions in the document `./exercise/instructions.md` I will give a small grade to this exercise.
+You can submit it for the 12th november 2022 at midnight.